Thousands flee Israel’s biggest West Bank military operation in decades

 The Israeli military has described Jenin as a “stronghold of terrorist activity” accusing militant groups of basing fighters within densely populated urban areas.
 Jenin and the outlying areas have become the target of intensified raids ordered by Israel’s nationalist-religious government.

-Hamas said the attacker, identified as 23-year-old Abdel-Wahab Khalyleh, who was shot dead at the scene, was a member.
+Hamas said the attacker, identified as 23-year-old Abdel-Wahab Khalyleh, who was shot dead by an armed bystander, was a member.
 It said the attack was “an act of self-defence in the face of the ongoing Zionist massacre in Jenin”.

 In Jenin, drones circulated overhead and sporadic gunfire and explosions sounded near the refugee camp, which fighters from militant groups including Hamas, Palestinian Islamic Jihad and Fatah have fortified with a range of obstacles and watching posts to counter regular army raids.